RasaHQ/rasa-demo/data/nlu/nlu.md

 - Please take me to the next step
 - Next step please

-## intent:elaboration_explain
+## intent:elaboration_explanation
+- tell me more about rasa [core](product)
+- tell me more about rasa [nlu](product)
+- I want more information on rasa [core](product)
+- I want more information on rasa [nlu](product)
+- why?
 - tell me more
-- could you please explain that
+- could you please explain that?
-- can you tell me more
+- could you tell me more?
+- give me more information please
-- please explain that
+- could you please give me some more information?
-- why is that
+- i want more information